Chart Color Schemes

 Recent residential development output has been above average within Kangaroo Island when compared nationally

 Kangaroo Island has seen approximately 52 new homes approved annually over the past five financial years, totalling 263 homes.
-In Financial Year 2026, up to July, 20 approvals have been recorded.
-On average, about one person per year has moved to the area for each dwelling built between Financial Years 2021 and 2025, indicating that supply is meeting or exceeding demand.
-The average expected construction cost of new dwellings over this period was $298,000.
+As of FY-26, 22 approvals have been recorded.
+On average, around one person per year moves to the area for each dwelling built between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
+The average construction cost value of new dwellings over this period was $298,000.

-In the current financial year, commercial development approvals have totalled $13.6 million, suggesting balanced commercial development activity compared to residential development.
-Compared to the rest of South Australia, Kangaroo Island has approximately 75% of the construction activity per person and ranks among the 88th percentile nationally.
-New building activity comprises 98.0% detached houses and 2.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+In FY-26, commercial development approvals totalling $13.6 million have been recorded, suggesting balanced commercial development activity.
+Compared to the rest of South Australia, Kangaroo Island shows approximately 75% of construction activity per person, placing it among the top 88th percentile nationally in terms of new building activity.
+New housing development consists predominantly of detached houses (98.0%) with a smaller proportion of attached dwellings (2.0%), maintaining the area's traditional low-density character focused on family homes.

-There are roughly 90 people per dwelling approval in the location, indicating an expanding market.
-Looking ahead, Kangaroo Island is projected to grow by 526 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+There are approximately 90 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Kangaroo Island is projected to grow by 526 residents through to 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development